sachinpy007/Melanoma-Cancer-Detetion-Assignment/README.md

 ## Acknowledgements
-- This analysis is part of the Exloratory Data Analysis which is one of the required learning module of Executive Post Graduate Programme in ML & AI from IIIT Bangalore.
+- This analysis is for CNN in Deep Learning which is one of the required learning module of Executive Post Graduate Programme in ML & AI from IIIT Bangalore.

 ## Contact